-THE FLIRO The euro (€) is the common currency of the European Union.
+The euro (€) is the common currency of the European Union.
 It went into general circulation on 1 January 2002, initially for 12 participating countries, including Portugal.
 EU members using the euro as their sole official currency are known as the Eurozone.
+Several EU members have opted out of joining this common currency

+Banknotes

+Euro banknotes, each a different

-Several EU members have opted out of joining this common currency Euro notes are identical throughout the Eurozone countries, each one including designs of fictional architectural structures and monuments.
+Euro notes are identical throughout the Eurozone countries, each one including designs of fictional architectural structures and monuments.
 The coins however, have one side identical (the value side) and one side with an image unique to each country.
-Both notes and coins are exchangeable in each country in the Eurozone Banknotes colour and size, have seven denominations The €5 note (grev in colour) is the smallest followed by the $\in 10$ note (bink). €20 note (blue), €50 note (orange). €100 note (green), €200 note (vellow) and €500 note (purple).
+Both notes and coins are exchangeable in each country in the Eurozone

-Coins The euro has eight coin denominations: €2 and €1; 50 cents, 20 cents, 10 cents, 5 cents, 2 cents and 1 cent.
+€2 and €1; 50 cents, 20 cents, 10 cents, 5 cents, 2 cents and 1 cent.
 The €2- and €1coins are both silver and gold in colour.
 The 50-, 20- and 10-cent coins are gold.
+The

-The 5-, 2- and 1-cent coins are bronze.
+5-, 2- and 1-cent coins are bronze.